 Being online is crucial – after all, people in the UK are the biggest online spenders.
-So whether you’re starting a new business or getting an existing business online for the first time, building the right website is crucial.
+So whether you’re starting a new business, getting an existing business online for the first time or launching a replacement site for your existing online business, building the right website is crucial.

-But if you’ve never created a website before, the number of options available to you can feel overwhelming.
+But if you’ve never created a website before, or don’t think of yourself as “technically minded” the number of options available to you can feel overwhelming.

 In this guide, we’ll look at four difference options for creating a small business website and the pros and cons of each approach.

 Option 1 – Using a web designer to build your small business website

 This is the option you’re most likely to be familiar with already.
 There are scores of reputable web designers out there, just waiting to create your ideal site.

 If you’re looking to create a large, powerful website packed with features, then this is likely to be the option you go for.